More at rubyonrails.org:

 DELETE /photos/:id photos#destroy delete a specific photo

-Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.
+Since the router uses the HTTP verb and path to match inbound requests, four URLs can map to seven different controller actions.
+For example, the same photos/ path matches to photos#index when the verb is GET and photos#create when the verb is POST.

-Rails routes are matched in the order they are specified, so if you have a resources :photos above a get 'photos/poll' the show action's route for the resources line will be matched before the get line.
-To fix this, move the get line above the resources line so that it is matched first.
+Order matters in the routes.rb file.
+Rails routes are matched in the order they are specified.
+For example, if you have a resources :photos above a get 'photos/poll' the show action's route for the resources line will be matched before the get line.
+If you want the photos/poll route to match first, you'll need to move the get line above the resources line.

-Creating a resourceful route will also expose a number of helpers to the controllers in your application.
-In the case of resources :photos:
+Creating a resourceful route will also expose a number of helpers to controllers and views in your application.

-Each of these helpers has a corresponding _url helper (such as photos_url) which returns the same path prefixed with the current host, port, and path prefix.
+Each of these _path helpers also have a corresponding _url helper (such as photos_url) which returns the same path prefixed with the current host, port, and path prefix.

 If you need to create routes for more than one resource, you can save a bit of typing by defining them all with a single call to resources: